 It sounds scary and somewhat counter intuitive but for most of us most of the time we’ll discover the worst-case scenario is not that bad or scary.
 One of the ways to disarm fear is to force it to be specific.

-I guess that’s my way of saying what Jeffers said far more eloquently - face your fears and do it any way.
+I guess that’s our way of saying what Jeffers said far more eloquently - face your fears and do it any way.

 If, by the way, the worst is that bad then do what all good project managers do and have a contingency plan in the event the dream turns into a nightmare.
 Plan for the best but be prepared for the worst.
 You are never in a mess if you have a plan!